Sakshi-singh478/Amazon-clone/README.md

 # Amazon-clone
 A amazon clone with using HTML and CSS only
 # made by
-sakshi singh time taken to make is  2 hours
+Sakshi ingh time taken to make is  2 hours
-#follow on linedIn
+# follow on linkedIn

 www.linkedin.com/in/sakshi-singh-748a62230